Q: What is the Edith Sanford Breast Cancer Foundation?

 A: Entrepreneur Denny Sanford lost his young mother, Edith, to breast cancer when he was only four years old.
 One of his life’s goals is to end breast cancer so that children will not have to grow up like he did, without the love and guidance of their mothers.

-In 2010, Denny made a transformational gift that launched the Edith Sanford Breast Cancer Foundation.
-This funding supports Edith Sanford’s operating expenses so that every penny of every contribution will be directly invested in cutting-edge research to find the cures to breast cancer, faster.
+In 2010, Denny made a transformational gift that launched the Foundation.
+This funding supports our operating expenses so that every dollar we raise can be invested directly in our breakthrough genomics research to help find cures.
+Faster.

 A: Edith Sanford is pursuing breakthrough genomics research to identify specific treatments that will work best or prevent the disease on an individual basis, and ultimately eradicate breast cancer for future generations.
 We can ensure that contributions are wisely used because we work directly with the physicians and researchers performing this innovative research rather than awarding grants to outside labs or institutions.